 Cyclecraft, AKA Vehicular Cycling

 John Franklin quite literally wrote the book on it, but essentially Vehicular Cycling describes a method of riding a bike like you’re driving a car.
 You dominate the lane, you flow with the cars and vans, and you are almost certainly a middle-class male aged 20-50.
 (You’re probably also dressed up like a traffic cone at Christmas, but that’s optional.)

-You also ignore all the close-passing taxis, pretend that the lorry behind isn’t impatiently blaring his horn, and convince yourself that it’s a perfectly fine way for people of all ages to travel.
+You also ignore all the close-passing taxis, pretend that the driver behind you isn’t impatiently blaring their horn, and convince yourself that it’s a perfectly fine way for people of all ages to travel.